 - You are either good at designing, or you are willing to put in the work to improve your design skills.

-If you remember, I mentioned before that I’m no graphic designer.
+I’m no graphic designer.
 My background is in engineering.
-However, I’ve always loved a good design, and have wanted to be able to design things.
+However, I’ve always loved good design, and have wanted to be able to design things.
 Putting in the work to develop my style was a process that I enjoyed very much.

 Canva Templates You Can Make and Sell